urbanjost/M_intrinsics/README.md

 # CONTRIBUTING

+_Collaborators are welcome_.
 This is a public github repository.
 Anyone can contribute, and is encouraged to do so.
 First, obtain a copy of the repository:

     git clone https://github.com/urbanjost/FUNIX.git